CIA Red Cell

 alternative viewpoint on the

+full range of analytic issues.
 A Red Cell Special Memorandum 5 February 2010

 What If Foreigners See the United States as an “Exporter of